-If, at any time while 2023 PIPE Warrants are outstanding, (i) we, directly or indirectly, in one or more related transactions effect any merger or consolidation with or into another person or entity, (ii) we and our subsidiaries, directly or indirectly, effect any sale, lease, license, assignment, transfer, conveyance or other disposition of all or substantially all of our assets in one or a series of related transactions, (iii) any, direct or indirect, purchase offer, tender offer or exchange offer is completed pursuant to which holders of Common Stock are permitted to sell, tender or exchange their shares for other securities, cash or property and has been accepted by the holders of 50% or more of the outstanding Common Stock, (iv) we, directly or indirectly, in one or more related transactions effect any reclassification, reorganization or recapitalization of the Common Stock or any compulsory share exchange pursuant to which the Common Stock is effectively converted into or exchanged for other securities, cash or property, or (v) we, directly or indirectly, in one or more related transactions consummate a stock or share purchase agreement or other business combination with another person or group of persons whereby such other person or group acquires more than 50% of the outstanding shares of Common Stock (not including any shares of Common Stock held by such person or persons) (each a "Fundamental Transaction"), then, upon any subsequent exercise of the 2023 PIPE Warrants, the holders of 2023 PIPE Warrants shall have the right to receive, for each share issuable upon the exercise of such PIPE Warrant that would have been issuable upon such exercise immediately prior to the occurrence of such Fundamental Transaction, at the option of the holders of 2023 PIPE Warrants, the number of shares of Common Stock of the successor or acquiring corporation or of the Company, if it is the surviving corporation, and any additional consideration receivable as a result of such Fundamental Transaction.
-For purposes of any such exercise, the determination of the exercise price shall be appropriately adjusted to apply to such Alternate consideration based on the amount of alternate consideration issuable in respect of one share of Common Stock in such Fundamental Transaction.
-If holders of 2023 PIPE Warrants shall be given the same choice as to the alternate consideration it receives upon any exercise of 2023 PIPE Warrants shall be given the same choice as to the alternate consideration it receives upon any exercise of the 2023 PIPE Warrants shall be given the same choice as to the alternate consideration it receives upon any exercise of any such exercise price among the alternate consideration.
+If, at any time while 2023 PIPE Warrants are outstanding, (i) we, directly or indirectly, in one or more related transactions effect any merger or consolidation with or into another person or entity, (ii) we and our subsidiaries, directly or indirectly, effect any sale, lease, license, assignment, transfer, conveyance or other disposition of all or substantially all of our assets in one or a series of related transactions, (iii) any, direct or indirect, purchase offer, tender offer or exchange offer is completed pursuant to which holders of Common Stock are permitted to sell, tender or exchange their shares for other securities, cash or property and has been accepted by the holders of 50% or more of the outstanding Common Stock, (iv) we, directly or indirectly, in one or more related transactions effect any reclassification, reorganization or recapitalization of the Common Stock or any compulsory share exchange pursuant to which the Common Stock is effectively converted into or exchanged for other securities, cash or property, or (v) we, directly or indirectly, in one or more related transactions consummate a stock or share purchase agreement or other business combination with another person or group of persons whereby such other person or group acquires more than 50% of the outstanding shares of Common Stock (not including any shares of Common Stock held by such person or persons) (each a "Fundamental Transaction"), then, upon any subsequent exercise of the 2023 PIPE Warrants, the holders of 2023 PIPE Warrants shall have the right to receive, for each share issuable upon the exercise of such PIPE Warrant that would have been issuable upon such exercise immediately prior to the occurrence of such Fundamental Transaction, at the option of the holders of 2023 PIPE Warrants, the number of shares of Common Stock of the successor or acquiring corporation or of the Company, if it is the surviving corporation, and any additional consideration receivable as a result of such Fundamental Transaction by a holder of the number of shares of Common Stock for which the 2023 PIPE Warrants are exercisable immediately prior to such Fundamental Transaction.
+For purposes of any such exercise, the determination of the exercise price shall be appropriately adjusted to apply to such alternate consideration based on the amount of alternate consideration in a reasonable manner reflecting the relative value of any different components of the alternate consideration.
+If holders of Common Stock are given any choice as to the securities, cash or property to be received in a Fundamental Transaction, then the holders of 2023 PIPE Warrants shall be given the same choice as to the alternate consideration it receives upon any exercise of the 2023PIPE Warrants following such Fundamental Transaction.